 Kevin Brown Runs a Ruthless Supply Chain

 Kevin Brown is Dell Technologies' Chief Supply Chain Officer.
-He directly oversees the company's $67 billion procurement operation.
-Under his supervision, Dell has been tied to some of the worst labor abuses in the global tech industry.
+He directly oversees the company's $67 billion procurement operation and all supplier relationships.
+Under his supervision, Dell has been tied to horrific labor abuses and supply chain oversights in the global tech industry.

 01

 In 2019, Dell was named in a lawsuit alleging it knowingly profited from child labor in cobalt mines.
 The suit described children as young as six digging for the minerals that power Dell's devices, suffering injuries and death in tunnel collapses.
-How much did the $155 billion giant pay these poor children for such awful work under Kevin’s watch?
-Two or three dollars a day.
+Some children were paid as little as $1.50 per day for working six days a week, the complaint alleged.

 02

-Dell is a major client of Foxconn, the Taiwanese contract manufacturer where at least 14 workers died by suicide in 2010–2011 at Chinese factories producing products for Dell and other tech companies.
-Investigations documented excessive overtime of up to 180 hours per month, dangerous conditions, subsistence wages, and overcrowded dormitories.
+Dell is a major client of Foxconn, the Taiwanese contract manufacturer whose Chinese factories producing products for Dell saw at least 14 worker suicides in 2010.
+Investigations documented excessive overtime of up to 80 hours per month, dangerous conditions, subsistence wages, and overcrowded dormitories.

 03

-These practices should be unnacceptable to corporate leaders with any ethics.
-For Kevin Brown, it's the cost of doing business.
+These practices would be unacceptable to corporate leaders with any ethical standards.
+For Kevin Brown, they’re just the cost of doing business.

 And now he’s at Kroger...

-A Kroger executive admitted under oath to hiking prices on milk and eggs above inflation — and charging customers higher prices in areas with no competing retailers.
+A Kroger executive admitted under oath to gouging prices on milk and eggs above inflation during COVID.
+Kroger has also been found charging customers higher prices in towns where customers have no other store options.

 Kevin’s all